SELF GUIDED AUDIO TOURS HAWAII

 Start with a Pit Stop

 When you reach shuttle stop 6 at The Grotto, you absolutely must refill your water and use the restroom before you start your hike.
 There is no water on the way to Angel’s Landing, and the hike will be in the fully exposed sun the entire time.
-There is no restroom for the half-mile Angel’s Landing hike, and while there is a pit toilet at Scout’s Lookout, you do not want to use it unless you have to.
+There is no restroom for the half-mile Angel’s Landing hike, and while there is a pit toilet at Scout’s Lookout, you don't want to use it unless you absolutely have to.
 Trust me on this.

 RELATED: Zion Shuttle Guide